Published work that supports commercial coffee decisions

 Show Abstract

 Coffee is one of the most widely consumed beverages worldwide, and epidemiological evidence consistently associates moderate consumption (3–5 cups/day) with reduced risk of type 2 diabetes, cardiovascular disease, and neurodegenerative disorders.
 Here, we apply an integrative network pharmacology approach to systematically map the target space of six major coffee bioactives—caffeine, cafestol, kahweol, 5-CQA, trigonelline, and caffeic acid—against 10 validated human protein targets.
 Network topology analysis identified NFE2L2 (Nrf2), PTGS2 (COX-2), and PPARγ as hub targets with the highest degree centrality.
-Pathway enrichment analysis revealed convergent modulation of lipid metabolism, neuroinflammation, oxidative stress defense, and xenobiotic metabolism pathways.

-network pharmacology multi-target Nrf2 PPARγ COX-2 STRING
+network pharmacology multi-target Nrf2 PPARγ STRING

 Paper 3 — Quantum Chemistry